 Scholz T, Oros M, Bazsalovicsova E, Brabec J, Waeschenbach A, Xi B-W, Aydogdu A, Besprozvannykh V, Shimazu T, Kralova-Hromadova I, Littlewood DTJ (in review) Molecular evidence of cryptic diversity in Paracaryophyllaeus (Cestoda: Caryophyllidea), parasites of loaches (Cobitidae) in Eurasia, including description of P. vladkae n. sp.
 Parasitology International.

-Caira JN, Jensen K, Waeschenbach A, Littlewood DTJ (in review) An enigmatic new tapeworm (Platyhelminthes, Cestoda) from thresher sharks.
+Caira JN, Jensen K, Waeschenbach A, Littlewood DTJ (in press) An enigmatic new tapeworm (Platyhelminthes, Cestoda) from thresher sharks.
 Invertebrate Systematics.

 Bray RA, Waeschenbach A, Dyal P, Littlewood DTJ, Morand S (2014) New digeneans (Opecoelidae) from hydrothermal vent fishes in the south eastern Pacific Ocean, including 1 new genus and 5 new species.
 Zootaxa, 3768:73-87.